yuriks/yuriks.github.com/_posts/2013-02-04-1GAM-I knew this wouldnt work.md

 Pretty nice huh?

-That's it, I just wanted to post something here, the lack of updating was making me depressed.
+That's it, I just wanted to post something here, the lack of updates was making me depressed.